WSJCAM0 Cambridge Read News

-This release of WSJCA0 on CD-ROM represents version 1.1 of the corpus, which was initially released on tape by Cambridge University as of August 31, 1994.
-This collection is modelled directly on the initial ARPA CSR Corpus (WSJ0, a fifteen-disc corpus released by LDC in 1993): it uses the same dual-microphone recording paradigm and a subset of prompting texts drawn from the Wall Street Journal.
+This release of WSJCA0 represents version 1.1 of the corpus, which was initially released on tape by Cambridge University as of August 31, 1994.
+This collection was modelled directly on the ARPA CSR Corpus released by LDC in 1993: it used the same dual-microphone recording paradigm and a subset of prompting texts drawn from the Wall Street Journal.

 There are 90 utterances from each of 92 speakers that are designated as training material for speech recognition algorithms.
 An additional 48 speakers each read 40 sentences containing only words from a fixed 5,000 word vocabulary and another 40 sentences using a 64,000 word vocabulary, to be used as testing material.
 Each of the total of 140 speakers also recorded a common set of 18 adaptation sentences.
 Recordings were made from two microphones: a far-field desk microphone and a head-mounted close-talking microphone.

-Within the train and test sets, speech data are organized by speaker; prompting texts, detailed transcriptions and speaker information are included in each speaker directory.
+Within the train and test sets, speech data are organized by speaker prompting texts and detailed transcriptions and speaker information are included in each speaker directory.

-All waveform files have NIST SPHERE headers; waveform data are compressed using the "Shorten" algorithm developed by Tony Robinson at Cambridge University, as adapted for use in the NIST SPHERE software package.
-(This package is available via anonymous ftp from NIST, on ftp server "jaguar.ncsl.nist.gov" in the "pub" directory).
-Complete documentation is provided on each disc in the set.
+All waveform files have NIST SPHERE headers.
+Waveform data are compressed using the Shorten algorithm developed by Tony Robinson at Cambridge University, as adapted for use in the NIST SPHERE software package.